nodejs/node/doc/api/cluster.markdown

 ### worker.destroy()

 This function will kill the worker, and inform the master to not spawn a new worker.
-To know the difference between suicide and accidentally death a suicide boolean is set to true.
+To know the difference between suicide and accidentally exit, the `suicide` boolean is set to true.

-    cluster.on('death', function (worker) {
+    cluster.on('exit', function (worker) {
       if (worker.suicide === true) {
         console.log('Oh, it was just suicide\' – no need to worry').
       }